Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

-### Monitoring, and Security features
+# UPDATES TO LOGGING AND MONITORING

-The following sections address security controls that are required to enable logging, monitoring, security detection, and anti-malware protection.
+The following sections address security controls that are required to enable extensive logging, monitoring, security detection, and anti-malware protection.

 #### Operations Management Suite (OMS) configuration